 You can go through the whole license process without going to the famous autoscuola.
 However, due to the bureaucracy, and all the complex concepts you will have to figure out (trust me this is hard even if you are a native Italian speaker!) you will want to go through an autoscuola.
 There is a lot of paperwork to file, and if you go through a school, they take care of everything.

-Cost of the school varies A LOT.
-I have found some for about 600, others up to 1000, so ask around the ones closest to you.
+Cost of the school varies A LOT, to ask around the ones closest to you.
 These prices will cover classes, driving lessons, all taxes and stamps, a medical exam and two exams you have to take.
 Ask for a breakdown to understand the price better.
 Just to get ahead of your questions: NO, YOU CANNOT TAKE THE TEST IN ENGLISH.
 Therefore, NO there is not an English language Autoscuola.

 Italian Drivers License: Classes & Exam

-As soon as you sign up you can start attending classes.
-You will get a book and classes usually will be about once or twice a week to go over this book.
+As soon as you sign up you can start attending classes and going over the theory text book.
 This will be reminiscent of your good old Driver Ed days.
 Think of this as studying for your permit exam.
 Classes will follow the book lessons and go over practice exams.
-There is also an App you can download to practice exam questions.

 Classes are not mandatory, it is up to you when to go.
 But I would say get the most out of them as you can as you are paying.